book-review, books, Family Drama, literature, reading

 While this book was well written, you need to be able to handle the horrors that are brought forth.
 I read this book at a time when I am personally struggling with the ongoing exposure of the deep hatred that remains in the Unites States.
 The fact that this has never gone away, or truly lessened for those that believe and teach this hatred is overwhelmingly depressing for me.
 In a world that has become so connected, how does this hatred of others still exist?
 As with Uganda, the answers are tied in not only racial issues, but are complicated by economic, religious and gender constraints also.
 These are all entangled and cannot be separated.
 We need brave souls to stand together to work toward a total solution that is based in respect for human life and beliefs.
 In 2022 they say there is much to look forward to for Uganda.
 I hope that is true there, and everywhere else in this world.

-Black Experience, books, reading
+Black Experience, book-review, books, reading

 The book of lost friends